Valefant/Snake/README.md

 # Snake
-My attempt to create a snake game.
+My attempt to create a snake game in swing.